- Windows has a tool called Windows Update that allows you to keep your computer safe by installing the latest security updates and fixes.

 2. Use a third-party tool

-Update errors are usually caused by corrupt or missing files.
-That’s why a third-party tool is useful because it is designed to replace corrupted files with fresh Windows files and components.
+Corrupt or missing files usually cause update errors.
+Specialized software is helpful because it is designed to replace corrupted files with new Windows files and components.

-Restoro works by scanning your PC for missing or corrupted files that could be causing issues with your operating system.
-Once it has narrowed down the problem, it will repair the affected areas using its dedicated database of hundreds of thousands of replacement files.
+A third-party tool can solve Windows 11 Windows Update errors by scanning your PC for missing or corrupted files that could be causing these issues with your operating system.
+Once it has narrowed down the problem, it will repair the affected areas using its massive database.

 3. Run the Windows Update Troubleshooter